xf8b/gradle-kotlin-template/README.markdown

 # Delete the line above!
 ```

-4. Change the Gradle files (`build.gradle.kts`, `settings.gradle.kts`) to have the correct project name and
+3. Change the Gradle files (`build.gradle.kts`, `settings.gradle.kts`) to have the correct project name and
    dependencies.
+4. Remove the following folders and files:
+   1. `COPYING.text`
+   2. `README.markdown`
 5. You're done!

 ## License